 Years 5&6 information

 The Years 5&6 competition started out in 1995 as a challenge issued by the primary school debating champion from the Hunter Region to other regional winners, which is why the trophy awarded to the state champion is called the Hunter Challenge Trophy.
-It's quickly grown since then to become by far the largest age division in the Premier's Debating Challenge, with 763 teams entering in 2016.
-At every level of the challenge the debates involve 1-hour unassisted preparation, which means that the four team members only find out the topic 1 hour before the debate, and are then given an hour without any help from a teacher or anyone else to prepare their case.
-After four such round-robin debates and a series of knock-out finals, the remaining ten regional champions meet at a three-day camp for a series of debates to determine the state champion.
+It's quickly grown since then to become by far the largest age division in the Premier's Debating Challenge, with over 870 teams entering in 2018.
+At every level of the challenge the debates involve 1-hour unassisted preparation, which means that the 4 team members only find out the topic 1 hour before the debate, and are then given an hour without any help from a teacher or anyone else to prepare their case.
+After 4 such round-robin debates and a series of knock-out finals, the remaining 10 regional champions meet at a 3-day camp for a series of debates to determine the state champion.

-You can see a list of past winners of the competition by clicking here, and you can watch the 2016 final below by either clicking play, or if you click on the title you'll be taken to Vimeo to watch the debate.
+You can check out the list of past state champions by clicking here, and you can watch the 2020 final below or go to Vimeo to watch the debate.
 There you'll have more options like being able to download the video or jump between speakers by clicking on their times.
 Congratulations again to these debaters and everyone who made the competition such a success.